 Use a straw attachment for greater control and less waste

 The use of the straw attachment allowed for a more controlled spray, thus eliminating excessive solvent waste.
 The straw was also useful in directing exactly where the solvent went.
 This allowed the user to guide the solvent under the component.
 When the solvent was sprayed at the target area (for instance, the sides of the component) without the straw attachment, much of the material was wasted on areas surrounding the target and very little of the material was able to travel under the component (see Figure 1).

 Figure 1: Visual comparison of an aerosol spray without (left) and with a straw attachment.

 Spray techniques for effective cleaning under components

-Best results were obtained when both corners and sides of each contaminated component were addressed, as opposed to focusing on only one or the other, corners or sides.
-Directing solvent directly into the corners helped to break up any flux dams located there.
-Because the corners were cleared first when the sides of the components were addressed, the number of channels opened to allow the solvent to pass was greater than it was when corners were not addressed first.
-The more open channels available, the greater the opportunity for the flux to be exposed to the solvent, and as a result, the higher likelihood that all flux trapped under the component will be able to flow out from under the component.
+Best results were obtained when both the corners and the sides of each contaminated component were addressed, as opposed to focusing solely on either the corners or the sides.
+Directing solvent precisely into the corners helped break up any flux dams which may have been present.
+Clearing the corners first is imperative to opening the maximum number of channels for solvent to pass through.
+An optimal cleaning effect cannot be achieved when the sides are cleared first because these channels would not have been fully opened.
+The more open channels available, the greater the opportunity for the flux to be exposed to the solvent.
+Increasing solvent exposure results in a higher likelihood that all flux trapped under the component will be able to escape.

 The choice to use an oscillating or stationary spray was dependent on the size of the component.
-For a small component it was sufficient to use a stationary spray on the component sides; however, for larger components, a cleaner board was achieved when the spray oscillated back and forth across each side of the component.
-This oscillating spray gave the solvent the opportunity to flow up, under the component from many angles, similar to the way that the flux had.
+For a small component it was sufficient to use a stationary spray on the component sides.
+For larger components, a cleaner board was achieved when the spray oscillated back and forth across each side of the component.
+This oscillating spray gave the solvent opportunities to flow up under the component from many angles, similar to the way that the flux had.

 How does the angle of spray affect efficiency?